paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 *   - Qualification according to following standard: IPC-9701 with identification of manufacturing sites for these standards
     - Equivalent
     - 2
-*   - Qualification according to one of the following standard: BS CECC 23000, IEC 61189-6 or qualification program internal to the manufacturer and unidentified manufacturing sites
+*   - Qualification according to one of the following standard: {term}`BS` {term}`CECC` 23000, IEC 61189-6 or qualification program internal to the manufacturer and unidentified manufacturing sites
     - Lower
     - 1
 *   - No information